DinoDevs/GladiatusCrazyAddon/Progress.md

 - **Pantheon Mystery Box**
 	- [x] Open all
-	- [ ] Reload reward untill to find selected
+	- [ ] Reload reward until you find selected OR reload when "opening all" if no selected
-	- [x] Calculate reward value in rubies
+	- [x] Show rewards' value in rubies